heyayo/Conqueror/README.md

 ### Physical - Child to Entity
 A basic Entity but with Collision Ability.

-Set a collision size using these functions:
+Set a collision boxSize using these functions:
 ```
 // Automatically Sets the Collision Hitbox based off the Size of the Provided Texture
 // Use this if you don't need to change hitbox sizes
 AutoCollider();
 ```
 ```
-// Sets a square hitbox of provided size, the size is should be measured from the center
+// Sets a square hitbox of provided boxSize, the boxSize is should be measured from the center
-// E.G. Texture of 128x128 should have a hitbox size of 64
+// E.G. Texture of 128x128 should have a hitbox boxSize of 64
-SetCollisionSize(int size);
+SetCollisionSize(int boxSize);
 ```
 ```
 // Sets a rectangular hitbox using the Vector2 Size
 // Proportions are the same as above
-SetCollisionSize(V2 size);
+SetCollisionSize(V2 boxSize);
 ```

 --- IMPORTANT ---

 To use a child class of Physical, they must have these two Functions
 ```
 // Runs once right before the object spawns